protojure/readthedocs/docs/quick-start.md

 ### Prerequisites

-In addition to the requirements listed above, you will also need:
+In addition to the installation requirements, you will also need:

 * [Leiningen](https://leiningen.org/)